 Maternal & Neonatal Tetanus

-Tetanus is an excruciating disease that kills one newborn every fifteen minutes, or approximately 93 babies each day.
-Typically contracted through unhygienic childbirth practices, the disease is swift, cruel and lethal.
+Tetanus is an excruciating disease that kills tens of thousands of infants each year.
+Typically contracted through unhygienic childbirth practices, the disease known as maternal and neonatal tetanus (MNT) is swift, cruel and lethal.

-But it is also highly preventable.
-An affordable vaccine given to women of childbearing age can stop tetanus.
+But tetanus is also highly preventable.
+Through an affordable vaccine, women of childbearing age can stop tetanus.

-Since 1999, UNICEF and its partners have immunized more than 145 million women in 50 countries and have eliminated the disease in 43 countries.
-But maternal and neonatal tetanus remains a public health threat in 16 more.
-The women and newborns most at risk live in areas scarred by poverty, poor medical infrastructure or humanitarian crises.
+But maternal and neonatal tetanus remains a public health threat in many countries.
+The women and newborns who are most at risk live in areas scarred by poverty, poor medical infrastructure or humanitarian crises.